-^{} If listed in the Major Crimes Act, there is federal jurisdiction, exclusive of the state, but probably not of the tribe.
+^{} If listed in the MCA, there is federal jurisdiction, exclusive of the state, but probably not of the tribe.
 If the listed offense is not otherwise defined and punished by federal law applicable in the special maritime and territorial jurisdiction of the United States, state law is used in federal courts.
-If not listed in the Major Crimes Act, there is federal jurisdiction, exclusive of the state, but not of the tribe, under the General Crimes Act.
-If the offense is not defined and punished by a statute applicable within the special maritime and territorial jurisdiction of the United States, state law is used in federal courts under 18 U.S.C. §13.
+If not listed in the MCA, there is federal jurisdiction, exclusive of the state, but not of the tribe, under the General Crimes Act.
+If the offense is not defined and punished by a statute applicable within the special maritime and territorial jurisdiction of the United States, state law is used in federal courts under 18 U.S.C. § 13.
+The United States can prosecute an Indian for a non-MCA crime, provided the tribe has not prosecuted.